-The Challoner Club is a private member's club for Roman Catholics living, studying, working in, and visiting London.
+The Challoner Club is a private member's club for Roman Catholics living, studying, and working in London.

 History of the Club